UnionOfRAD/li3_cldr/README.md

 git clone git@github.com:UnionOfRAD/li3_cldr.git /path/to/project/libraries/li3_cldr
 ```

-Make your Lithium app aware of the plugin by adding the following line to your bootstrap/libraries.php file.
+Make your li₃ app aware of the plugin by adding the following line to your bootstrap/libraries.php file.
 ```
 Libraries::add('li3_cldr');
 ```